repobee/repobee/docs/group_assignments.rst

 RepoBee supports group assignments such that multiple students are assigned to the same student repositories.
 To put students in a group, they need to be entered on the same line in the students file, separated by spaces.
-This is the only way to group students, the ``--s`` option on the command line does not support groups.
+This is the only way to group students, the ``-s`` option on the command line does not support groups.
 As an example, if ``glassey`` and ``slarse`` should be in one group, and ``glennol`` solo, the following students file would work: